 It is also worth considering the voluntary sector for work experience.
 Careers and Employability offers current students and graduates access to a Virtual Volunteering Bank which provides local opportunities to undertake alongside your studies.

 To summarise the key to success is to prepare thoroughly, do your research and organise your experience in good time.
 There is no centralised list of architectural practices who offer work experience, so you need to approach practices directly and ask.
 Think about small and medium size companies as well as large organisations.
 Write to architects in your local area, many will take students for one or two weeks’ work experience.
-If you look in the RIBA Directory of Practices you will find names and addresses plus a short description of the kind of work they do; use this resource to generate a list of organisations to get in touch with.
 See our guide to speculative applications for tips on how to write a good speculative letter.

 Useful key links for speculative approaches